TheBaronMc/wake-up/README.md

 cd wake-up
 cargo build --release
 ```
-After that you will find a binary named `wake-up' under `./target/release`.
+After that you will find a binary named `wake-up` under `./target/release`.

 ### Build for a specific platform